albertodonato/query-exporter/README.rst

 ----------------

 The exporter listens on port ``9560`` by default providing the standard ``/metrics`` endpoint.
-Defining an environment variable named ``port`` will override the default.
+Defining an environment variable named ``PORT`` will override the default.

 By default, the port is bound on ``localhost``.
 Note that if the name resolves both IPv4 and IPv6 addressses, the exporter will bind on both.